Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Westone used the KKT-3/Bendmaster FR for its Challenger, Dimension, and Spectrum II models in 1989, then replaced it in 1990 with a Takeuchi TRS-101 on the 1990 Dan Armstrong Signature model (which wasn't made in left-hand) and Kahlers for most other models.
 Samick manufactured Westone guitars until 1991.

-NOTE TO LEFT HANDED GUITARISTS: Jin Ah's KKT series was a bit hit-or-miss in terms of quality in the beginning.
-For example, the blocks and saddles of the Jin Ah Bendmaster tend to crumble eventually.
-Knife edge wear and tarnishing are common on 35+ year-old units.
+NOTE TO LEFT HANDED GUITARISTS: Jin Ah's early KKT series were a bit hit-or-miss in terms of quality, but by the time they released the KKT-3 they were making superior products.
 Of course, all Jin Ah products have been out of production for decades.
 They are unreplaceable, especially lefties.

 Glossary of Terms